etKing666/attack_tree/README.md

 For unit testing, the following external libraries were used:
 - unittest (Python.org, 2023e): Provides the unit testing functionality.
-- mock (Michael Foord, 2023): Provides the ability to mock user input or variables for testing purposes.
+- mock (Foord, 2023): Provides the ability to mock user input or variables for testing purposes.
 - os (Python.org, 2023f): Provides the ability to use operating system dependent functionality.

 Please follow the links in the references to know more about these external libraries.